brunobg/webdevbook/docs/backend/database.md

 ## Database

 There are many flavors of databases these days.
 Classic SQL running locally, NoSQL, many cloud solutions.
-Laravel comes from the classic history of relational databases using SQL.
-We'll stay away from NoSQL in this book.

 As this is not a devops book, we'll not dive deeply into setup of database software, such as MariaDB, MySQL or PostgreSQL.
 Cloud solutions often have a SQL service, such as [AWS RDS](https://aws.amazon.com/rds/), [Digital Ocean Managed Databases](https://www.digitalocean.com/docs/databases/) and a multitude of other services.
 So you can use this book with your favorite cloud provider following its instructions for configuration.

 :::tip
 If you are using [Modelarium](https://github.com/Corollarium/modelarium), migrations, factory and seed files are automatically created for you.
 :::

 It's wise that the developer uses the same kind of database you are using in production, so install MySQL, PostgreSQL, SQL Server or your favorite flavor locally.
 It's essential for a CI server to use the same flavor and version, or you might miss a few bugs that will only be detected in production -- you might even use the same database server, at least while you're small.
 Note that although we showed how to use SQLite in the [introduction](./introduction.md), since it's trivial to setup and use, it is a more limited DB by definition.
 You probably don't want to use it in production for websites, unless it's a small project.

+While you might need to use SQL queries directly in your code, we'll deal here with Eloquent, Laravel's ORM.

 ## Migrations